-If you became a member of the Law Enforcement Officers' Pension System on or before June 30, 2011, your Average Final Compensation is your average earnable compensation for the three consecutive years of employment as a member during which your earnable compensation was highest.
+If you became a member on or before June 30, 2011, your Average Final Compensation is your average earnable compensation for the three years of employment as a member during which your earnable compensation was highest.

-If you become a member of the Law Enforcement Officers' Pension System on or after July 1, 2011, your Average Final Compensation is your average earnable compensation for the five consecutive years of employment as a member during which your earnable compensation was highest.
+If you become a member on or after July 1, 2011, your Average Final Compensation is your average earnable compensation for the five years of employment as a member during which your earnable compensation was highest.